 Tags are simply a way to connect your online presence to analytics without the need for technical assistance or interference with your site’s programming.

-Tags mark specific information you want the analytics program to record, such as when a page was viewed.
+- Tags mark specific information you want the analytics program to record, such as when a page was viewed.

-Triggers tell when the tag should be activated.
+- Triggers tell when the tag should be activated.

-Variables allow access to additional information that Google might need to perform what you’ve asked.
+- Variables allow access to additional information that Google might need to perform what you’ve asked.

 Step one – Creating the account

 I’m assuming here that you or your client already have an analytics account.
 In this case, all you need is to create or add a user.
 You can read an explanation on how to do that here.
 It is very important to create a tag manager account as well or to become a user on your client’s account.
 Here is how to do that.

 Once the account is set, you need to connect the site to it.
 To do this, you can either copy and paste the GA tracking code on your client’s site or you can use the Tag Manager.
 The next thing to do is to verify that the page is actually connected to Google Analytics.
 Using real-time viewing is very useful for that.

 To check if your page is connected, simply go to it on another browser and check if the counter increases by one.